VladyslavaSysenko/Mail_Django/README.md

 ---
 ## **To start the app**

-- Cd into the commerce directory.
+- Cd into the mail directory.
 - Run ***pip install -r requirements.txt*** to install all requirements.
 - Run ***python manage.py runserver*** to start up the Django web server, and visit the website in your browser.